How to Remove Bad Smell from Couch Cushions (Easy Home Remedies That Work)

 1. Vacuum the Couch Cushions Thoroughly

-- Sides of the cushions
+- Top surface of the cushions

-- Seams and corners
+- Sides and edges

-- Underneath the cushions
+- Underneath and hidden areas of the cushions

 2. Use Baking Soda to Remove Couch Cushion Odor